despinademetriadou/hmode-classifier/README.md

 # Fusion Plasma Confinement State Classification

-A machine learning approach to classify H-mode vs L-mode confinement regimes in tokamak plasmas, achieving **98.71% accuracy** on DIII-D data.
-Please contact demetriadoudespina@gmail.com for provision of the OMFIT_Hmode_Studies.pkl file.
+A machine learning approach to classify H-mode vs L-mode confinement regimes, achieving **98.71% accuracy** on DIII-D data.
+Please contact demetriadoudespina@gmail.com for provision of the OMFIT_Hmode_Studies.pkl file for the raw data.

-## 🔬 Project Overview
+## Project Overview

 This repository contains the final implementation of an enhanced machine learning model for automated H-mode classification in fusion plasmas.
-The model significantly outperforms existing methods like OMFIT (91.1% accuracy) by using physics-informed feature engineering and advanced gradient-based analysis.
+The model significantly outperforms the existing OMFIT H-mode\_studies preprocessing tool (91.1% accuracy) by using physics-informed feature engineering and advanced gradient-based analysis.

 ### Key Achievements
 - **98.71% test accuracy** on DIII-D tokamak data